Are you vertically challenged getting rid of fleas in your curtains and drapes in your home?

 Most curtains can be safely washed at home in a washing machine, however it is advisable to read the labels for any specific directions and laundry instructions before you start.

 The fabric of your drapes and their size will be the determining factors of whether you can wash your drapes safely at home or not; or whether the manufacturer recommends you should call in a professional.
 Once again read the labels for cleaning instructions.

 Once your curtains and drapes are clean and rehung it's a good idea to give them a spray with an indoor flea repellant spray.
 Before you start, do a spot check first in an area that isn't noticeable - a good area to use is the turn section, which wont be noticed if your fabric reacts adversely to the spray.

-You best weapon against fleas in your home is your vacuum cleaner, so once your curtains are nice and clean follow up with a through vacuuming, and then vacuum again and again, every time you think of it vacuum.
+Your most effective weapon of choice should be your vacuum cleaner.
+Fleas hate vacuum cleaners. so once your curtains are nice and clean follow up with a thorough vacuuming throughout your home, and then vacuum again and again.
+Every time you think of it vacuum!

 This article and information forms part of the Carole's Doggie World Holistic Library and is presented for informational purposes only.The information is not intended to be a substitute for visits to your local vet.
 Instead, the content offers the reader information researched and written by Carole Curtis for www.carolesdoggieworld.com